scannotation/Scannotation_software/README.md

 Please read our [tutorial](https://github.com/scannotation/Scannotation_software/blob/master/Scannotation-tutorial.docx) to get started with Scannotation.

 ## Publication
-For more information, please follow this link https://doi.org/10.1021/acs.est.3c04764 to read the article about Scannotation published in "Environmental Science & Technology".
+For more information, you can read the [article about Scannotation](https://doi.org/10.1021/acs.est.3c04764) published in "Environmental Science & Technology".

 ## Teaser
-A teaser introducing Scannotation is available on [Youtube](https://youtu.be/RF5Mb7Hl5E0?si=YKASVSF0jTNBbJ0Y).
+A [teaser](https://youtu.be/RF5Mb7Hl5E0?si=YKASVSF0jTNBbJ0Y) introducing Scannotation is available on Youtube.

 ## Help and Technical support
 If you encounter any problems, please contact the developers at this address: scannotation@ehesp.fr or post your issue on this GitHub repository based on the file "[Issue_template.md](https://github.com/scannotation/Scannotation_software/blob/master/Issue_template.md)".